NL-BioImaging/biomero/resources/tutorials/tutorial_cellprofiler.md

 See [this blog](https://carpenter-singh-lab.broadinstitute.org/blog/getting-started-using-cellprofiler-command-line) for more info on the commandline parameters.

-## 3. Upload the data to Omero
+## 3. Upload the data to OMERO

 Let's make a screen out of these 8 wells, for fun.

 - Open the importer.
-- Since there is no screen metadata in the files, first create a project and dataset in Omero.
+- Since there is no screen metadata in the files, first create a project and dataset in OMERO.
 - Import the PLA_data folder there.
 - Go to the Web UI.
 - Select the new dataset.
 - Activate script `Dataset to Plate` (under omero/util_scripts/).
     - Fill in 8 wells per row (optional)
     - Screen: PLA_data
-- Now we have a plate with 8 wells in a screen in Omero.
+- Now we have a plate with 8 wells in a screen in OMERO.

 ## 4. Package the cellprofiler in a FAIR package

 To create a FAIR workflow, let's follow the steps from Biaflows for creating a new workflow, as they explained it quite well already: https://neubias-wg5.github.io/creating_bia_workflow_and_adding_to_biaflows_instance.html

 We just ignore some parts specific to the BIAFLOWS server, like adding as a trusted source.
-We will add the workflow to Omero and Slurm instead, as a final step.
+We will add the workflow to OMERO and Slurm instead, as a final step.

 ### 0. Create a workflow Github repository
 To kickstart, we can reuse some of the workflow setup for CellProfiler from [Neubias](https://github.com/Neubias-WG5/W_NucleiSegmentation-CellProfiler) github.